 5. How To Slide On A Guitar String

 Slides are also a member of the legato family but are multi directional.
 A slide can go up or down in pitch.
+It's also one of the most expressive guitar techniques as it can completely change how you play your notes.

 Slides are played by picking a note, maintaining the fretting hand pressure and sliding the finger to your target note.